 Some endpoints such as activity and heart rate support the query parameter “timezone=UTC” for returning the data at UTC instead of the user’s timezone settings.
 Please see the specific endpoints to know if it supports the “timezone” query parameter.

-All Fitbit devices, current and previous, can provide data back to your application depending on the functionality they support.
+All Fitbit devices and Google Pixel watches, current and previous, will collect data that is returned through the Web API.
+The type of data available will depend on the functionality the devices support.
 The list of current devices can be found on our web site.
 See Fitbit Products.